cps64/ansible/README.md

 # ansible
-Using Ansible, for files and anything related to using Ansible.
+Ansible repository for files and anything related to using Ansible.